-Pro Bono Publico Foundation Commits to $1.5 million in grants
+Pro Bono Publico Foundation commits to $1.5 million in grants

-NEW ORLEANS (WGNO) – A New Orleans foundation is continuing their efforts in supporting the city’s schools and education.
+NEW ORLEANS (WGNO) – A New Orleans foundation is continuing its efforts in supporting the city’s schools and education.

 Surrounded by the Rex Organization’s floats, dozens gathered at the Rex den on South Claiborne Avenue Saturday morning as members of the Pro Bono Publico Foundation Board celebrated the distribution of this year’s grants.